Rhoma Irama: 1960s: Pre-Soneta

+Oma was an baritone, with a "warm, husky, and strong" timbre, unlike many of the popular tenor singers of the 1960s.
+He modeled his singing technique on American folk singer Bob Dylan, American blues guitarist Elmore James, and American pop and country singer Roy Orbison.

 Oma Irama's first bands were known as Tornado and Gayhand and covered Western rock and roll music of Paul Anka, Andy Williams, and The Beatles.

 In the late 1960s Oma Irama, sang Javanese and also some Indonesian pop music.
 In 1968 he joined the group Orkes Melayu Purnama in 1968.
 This group pioneered elements of the dangdut style within Orkes Melayu music – the drum was changed to double drum, the electric guitar's role was expanded, and the suling, or bamboo flute, adopted a style reminiscent of Bollywood music.
 He also recorded Indonesian pop music during this period with the Zaenal Combo and Galaksi, while the album Ingkar Janji was recorded in 1969 with Orkes Melayu Chandraleka.